“No crowds until after her 2 month vaccinations.”

 Morning, noon, night–the sky remained a constant gray.
 The trees around the house were naked and raw making spindly, crooked silhouettes against the blackout blinds in my bedroom.

 While the rest of my family lived–school, practice, play dates and games–I got to know Scandal’s Olivia Pope.
 I binged on HGTV.
 I asked my husband if we could buy a fixer upper and hire a contractor to make it our dream home.
 I painted a dresser.
 I checked Facebook to watch peoples’ “real” lives happen.
 I learned to put nutmeg in cream sauces from the Food Network.
-We don’t eat cream sauces.
+We don’t eat where can i buy viagra without a prescription cream sauces.

 I had forgotten the ache of breastfeeding, the heaviness in my chest that settled there until my body adjusted.
 I winced when Noah, Chloe and Sylvie curled into me because my engorged breasts were on fire.

 I spontaneously leaked from everywhere-my eyes, my breasts, other places into a diaper-sized pad.

 My hair lay limp against my head.
 Deep eye circles marked my face.
 I tucked my new muffin top into my pants and my cumbersome breasts into my top.
 Lycra was the only thing holding me together.

 I’m not sure.